goFrendiAsgard/zaruba/README.md

 You can add any custom action by creating a shell script in any directory of the project.
 The name of the script should match your custom action.
 Custom action also support pre-action and post-action.

-In short, when you perform `zaruba do fight`, zaruba will looks for every `fight` script in the current directory, and perform `fight <current-directory>`.
-To make pre-action and post-action, you can simply create `pre-fight` and `post-fight`.
+In short, when you perform `zaruba do fight`, zaruba will looks for every `fight.zaruba` script in the current directory, and perform `fight.zaruba <current-directory>`.
+To make pre-action and post-action, you can simply create `pre-fight.zaruba` and `post-fight.zaruba`.

 Note: whenever running the executables, zaruba will automatically add `<project-dir>` as first argument.
 The value of `<project-dir>` is taken from current working directory.